bgentry/que-go/README.md

 queuing library][ruby-que] for PostgreSQL.
 Que uses PostgreSQL's advisory locks for speed and reliability.

-## WIP

-This is a very early work-in-progress, so I make no guarantees about stability.

 ## pgx PostgreSQL driver

 This package uses the [pgx][pgx] Go PostgreSQL driver rather than the more